Through The Fibro Fog

 Instructions

-• Peel the ginger, and then grate with the coarse side of the grater.
+• Peel the ginger using the back of a small spoon and then grate with the coarse side of the grater.
 Add to a bowl along with the sugar.
-Muddle the mixture (stir, combine and press with the back of a spoon).
+Muddle the mixture (stir, combine and press with a muddler or the back of a spoon).
 Pour on the sparkling water.

 • Leave the ginger mixture to combine for 10-15 minutes.

-• Pass the liquid through a sieve into a jug.
-Discard the ginger.
+• Pass the liquid through a sieve or strainer into a jug.
+Discard the ginger left in the sieve.

 • Pour the ginger beer into your glasses, add ice and garnish with fresh mint.